-are configured by the scope of cloud users, services, and resources based on service requirements.
-253 This document presents a set of general AC guidance for cloud service models independent from 254 its deployment models because it requires another layer of access control that depends on the 255 security requirements of the business function for which the cloud system is used.
-As shown in 256 Figure 3, different service models require the management of different types of access for the 257 components of the offered service.
-Since such service models can be considered hierarchical, the 258 AC considerations of functional components in a lower-level (according to Figure 2) service model 259 (e.g., networking and storage layers in the IaaS model) are also applicable to the same functional 260 components in a higher-level service model (e.g., networking and storage in PaaS and SaaS 261 models).
-In general, AC considerations for IaaS are also applicable to PaaS and SaaS, and AC 262 considerations for IaaS and PaaS are also applicable to SaaS.
-Thus, AC guidance for IaaS is 263 applicable to PaaS and SaaS, and AC guidance for IaaS and PaaS is also applicable to SaaS.
-264 However, each service model has its own focus with regard to AC.
-For instance, an IaaS provider 265 may put more effort into virtualization control, and in addition to the virtualization control, an 266 SaaS provider needs to consider data security and the privacy of services it provides.
-267
+This document presents a set of general AC guidance for cloud service models independent from its deployment models because it requires another layer of access control that depends on the security requirements of the business function for which the cloud system is used.
+As shown in Figure 3, different cloud service models require the management of access to different components of the offered service.
+Since such cloud service models can be considered hierarchical, the AC considerations of functional components in a lower-level (according to Figure 2) service model (e.g., networking and storage layers in the Infrastructure as a Service (IaaS) model) are also applicable to the same functional components in a higher-level service model (e.g., networking and storage in Platform as a Service (PaaS) and Software as a Service (SaaS) models).
+In general, AC considerations for IaaS are also applicable to PaaS and SaaS, and AC considerations for IaaS and PaaS are also applicable to SaaS.
+Thus, AC guidance for IaaS is applicable to PaaS and SaaS, and AC guidance for IaaS and PaaS is also applicable to SaaS.
+However, each service model has its own focus with regard to AC.
+For instance, an IaaS provider may put more effort into virtualization control, and in addition to the virtualization control, a SaaS provider needs to consider data security and the privacy of services it provides.

-268 1.2 Scope
+1.2 Scope

-This document focuses on providing guidance for access control systems that are applied to an organization's cloud implementation.
+This document focuses on providing guidance for access control systems that are applicable to an organization's cloud implementation and security management.
 It does not prescribe the internal cloud access control standards that an organization may need in their enterprise systems or within a community other than the organization itself.

-273 1.3 Audience
+1.3 Audience

 The intended audience for this document is an organizational entity that implements access control solutions for sharing information in cloud systems.
 This document assumes that readers are familiar with the cloud and access (authorization) control systems and have basic knowledge of operating systems, databases, networking, and security.
 Given the constantly changing nature of the information technology (IT) industry, readers are strongly encouraged to take advantage of other documents-including those listed in this document-for more current and detailed information.
-NIST SP 800-210 (DRAFT)

-281 1.4 Document Structure 282 The s ections and appendices presented in this document are as follows: 283 • Section 1 states the purpose and scope of access control and cloud systems.
-284 • Section 2 gives overviews of cloud access control characteristics.
-285 286 • Section 3 discusses guidance for access control systems for IaaS (Infrastructure as a Service).
-287 • Section 4 discusses guidance for access control systems for PaaS (Platform as a Service).
-288 • Section 5 discusses guidance for access control systems for SaaS (Software as a Service).
-289 • Section 6 discusses guidance for inter- and intra-cloud operations.
-290 • Section 7 concludes the document with future directions.
-291
+1.4 Document Structure

+The sections and appendix presented in this document are as follows:

+- Section 1 states the purpose and scope of access control and cloud systems. - Section 2 provides an overview of cloud access control characteristics. - Section 3 discusses guidance for access control systems for IaaS (Infrastructure as a Service). - Section 4 discusses guidance for access control systems for PaaS (Platform as a Service). - Section 5 discusses guidance for access control systems for SaaS (Software as a Service). - Section 6 discusses guidance for access control systems for inter- and intra-cloud operations. - Section 7 concludes the document with future directions.